Movatterモバイル変換

 In Vienna

 From 1924 to 1933, he was employed as a senior editor of the prestigiousDer Österreichische Volkswirt (The Austrian Economist) magazine.
-It was at this time that he first began criticizing theAustrian school of economics, who he felt created abstract models which lost sight of the organic, interrelated reality of economic processes.
+It was at this time that he first began criticizing theAustrian school of economics, which he felt created abstract models that lost sight of the organic, interrelated reality of economic processes.
 Polanyi himself was attracted toFabianism and the works ofG.
 D. H. Cole.
-It was also during this period that Polanyi grew interested inChristian socialism.
+It was also during this period that Polanyi first developed an interest inChristian socialism.

-He married the communist revolutionaryIlona Duczyńska, of Polish-Hungarian background.
-Their daughterKari Polanyi Levitt carried on the family tradition of economic academic research.
+Polanyi married the communist revolutionaryIlona Duczyńska, who was of Polish-Hungarian background.
+Their daughterKari Polanyi Levitt carried on the family tradition of academic economic research.

 In London